LazyVim/LazyVim/README.md

 # LazyVim

-Basic IDE for lazy Neovim users using [lazy.nvim](https://github.com/folke/lazy.nvim)
+Basic IDE for lazy Neovim users powered by [💤 lazy.nvim](https://github.com/folke/lazy.nvim).

 Can't decide between building a config from scratch or using one of the existing Neovim "distros"?